PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 After the conversion is successful, there are three files in the model save directory:
 ```
 inference/det_db/
-    ├── rec.pdiparams         # The parameter file of recognition inference model which needs to be renamed to params
+    ├── rec.pdiparams         # The parameter file of recognition inference model
     ├── rec.pdiparams.info    # The parameter information of recognition inference model, which can be ignored
-    └── rec.pdmodel           # The program file of detection recognition model which needs to be renamed to model
+    └── rec.pdmodel           # The program file of recognition model
 ```

 <a name="Convert_angle_class_model"></a>